A Unified Learning-based Optimization Framework for 0-1 Mixed Problems in Wireless Networks: Simulation Results and Analysis

 \section{Simulation Results and Analysis}

 In this section, we evaluate the performance of our proposed optimization approach through numerical simulations.
 Traditional RL approach and B\&B approach are selected as benchmarks. \begin{itemize} \item \emph{B\&B approach:} This approach keeps the same process to obtain the relaxed solution first, then employing depth-first heuristic exploration to determine binary variables.
 This branching process continues until the binary part of solution obtained from all branches are binary. \item \emph{Traditional RL approach:} RL is employed to explore the binary part of solutions.
 The initial values of the states are averaged due to the lack of prior information, which differs from the proposed approach.
 Arc consistency judgment is used to improve searching efficiency.
 After obtaining binary solution, the continuous variables are determined using convex optimization. \end{itemize} For ease of comparison, the \textit{normalized objective value} representing the ratio of objective value to the upper bound of the relaxation problem is utilized.
 Note that this upper bound is not the optimal objective value.
 Thus it is meaningless to compare this normalized value between different figures (i.e., with different settings), but meaningful to compare it and reveal the performance gain within one figure (i.e., with the same settings).

+Before presenting the results, we define the key hyperparameter \(\alpha\in[0,1]\) as the learning rate.
+This parameter controls how much the final reward from an episode updates the state-value function, managing the trade-off between faster learning and more stable updates.
 The simulation codes are built with Python 3.8 and conducted on an Intel Core i7 CPU with 16GB of RAM.